 = -174dBm/Hz + 5dB + 50dB－7dB + MCL

-Where:

-- MCL refer to the minimum coupling loss between co-located BSs, therefore the BS-to-BS isolation analysis would have the impact on the definition of the BS type 1-C co-location spurious emission requirement/Protection of BS receiver of own or different BS.
+Where MCL refer to the minimum coupling loss between co-located BSs, therefore the BS-to-BS isolation analysis would have the impact on the definition of the BS type 1-C and BS type 1-H co-location spurious emission requirement/Protection of BS receiver of own or different BS.
 MCL is assumed as 30dB in the existing specification.

-- The BS of different classes will have different Noise figures.
-Generally, in most 3GPP spec, it is assumed that the WA NF = 5dB, MR NF = 10dB, and LA NF = 13dB.
+The BS of different classes will have different Noise figures.
+Generally, in most 3GPP specifications, it is assumed that the WA NF = 5dB, MR NF = 10dB, and LA NF = 13dB.

+For BS type 1-H the spurious emission derived is summed over all TAB connectors.

 6.4.4.3.4 Transmitter intermodulation requirement

 For FR1 transmitter intermodulation requirement, interfering signal level is equal to Rated total output power (Prated,t,AC) in the operating band.

-For BS type 1-O it is specified at the input to the co-located antenna, for BS type 1-C it is specified at the antenna conector and as such is affected by – MCL, therefore the BS-to-BS isolation analysis would have the impact on the definition of BS type 1-C transmitter intermodulation requirement.
+For BS type 1-O, the interfering signal level is specified at the input to the CLRA/CLTA.

+For BS type 1-C and BS type 1-H, the interfering signal level is specified as Prated,t,AC – MCL.

 MCL refers to the minimum coupling loss which is assumed to be 30dB in the existing specification.

 6.4.4.3.5 Co-located OOB Blocking requirement

-For FR1 co-located OOB Blocking requirement, it s assmed that the co-located interfering system is of the same class as the DUT, interfering signal level at the interfereing co-located system for WA, MR and LA is calculated based on the following assumption:
+For FR1 co-located Out-of-Band (OOB) receiver blocking requirement, it is assumed that the two co-located systems are of the same BS class.

+The interfering signal level for WA, MR and LA is calculated based on the following assumption of aggressor transmit power:

 1) 46dBm